drunkenQCat/PngParser.Net/Readme.md

-# PngParser
+# PngParser.Net

-PngParser is a lightweight, pure C# library for reading and writing metadata in PNG images.
+PngParser.Net is a lightweight, pure C# library for reading and writing metadata in PNG images.
 It allows you to extract and modify tEXt and pHYs chunks within PNG files without relying on any external dependencies.

 ## Features